MCDC Public Data Archive

 - cbp — County business patterns

 - Counts of businesses, total and by industry, with establishments by size.
 Also has employment and payroll data.
 Data varies by geographic level, which includes nation, state, county, metro area (CBSA), and ZIP code.
 Annual data for theses levels (except ZIP code) available for the entire U.S. going back to 1999, with some earlier data for selected years back to 1990.
-New data are added to this collection each year.

 - irstaxes — IRS tax return data